Sign In

 However, the model had its flaws.
 Many recipients sold their tokens immediately, causing price dumps and undermining the project’s tokenomics.
 Airdrops became a magnet for sybil attacks—fake users farming tokens with multiple wallets.
 The one-time nature of most airdrops also failed to create lasting user engagement.

-Gamified Engagement and On-Chain Tasks
+How Are Web3 Projects Using Gamified Engagement and On-Chain Tasks to Retain Users?

 To solve the problem of shallow participation, Web3 protocols began shifting toward task-based rewards.
 Platforms like Galxe, Zealy (formerly Crew3), and Layer3 started offering structured campaigns with on-chain and social tasks.
 Instead of rewarding users just for being present, they were now incentivized to interact meaningfully—swap tokens, provide liquidity, vote in governance, or bridge assets across chains.